bobeu/vibecheck/smartContracts/README.md

 <!-- yarn run v1.22.22
 DEPLOYMENTS
 ===========
-$ hardhat deploy --network alfajores --export deployments/contracts.json Nothing to compile
+$ hardhat deploy --network sepolia --export deployments/contracts.json Nothing to compile
 No need to generate any newer typings. deploying "Learna" (tx: 0x4361af1de8a45418b939e1a0630ed4723adb71df739d798cb72066d87142269a)...: deployed at 0x7B5C41A863604aE9dC5471Af977cbB3Effa365A7 with 1184780 gas